 On Tuesday night, Defoe, who emerged through the ranks of the same Senrab FC youth team that spawned the likes of Ledley King and John Terry, will get a chance to test himself against seven-time European Champions AC Milan at the San Siro.

-Defoe has already scored three times in Europe's top competition but will need to end a six-game goal drought if he is to help send Tottenham into the next round and beyond.
-He last scored, twice, against Charlton Athletic, the club that discovered his talent as a teenager, to send Tottenham into the fourth round of the FA Cup but, while he maintains the competition the club last won in 1991 is still important, Defoe's ambitions are loftier.
+Defoe has already scored three times in the Champions League, but will need to end a six-game goal drought if he is to help send Tottenham into the next round and beyond.
+He last scored, twice, against Charlton Athletic, the club that discovered his talent as a teenager, to send Tottenham into the fourth round of the FA Cup and while he maintains the competition the club last won in 1991 is still important, Defoe's ambitions are loftier.

 Defoe has been a large part of that resurgence.
-When Redknapp left Portsmouth for Tottenham, he made Defoe one of his first signings, splashing out £15.75 million to bring the striker back to White Hart Lane, where he had scored 43 goals in 139 games between 2004 and 2008.
+When Redknapp left Portsmouth for Tottenham, he made Defoe one of his first signings, spending £15.75 million to bring the striker back to White Hart Lane, where he had scored 43 goals in 139 games between 2004 and 2008.

 In his first full season back at the club, Defoe - who signed his first professional contract with Redknapp's West Ham back in 1999 - helped Spurs finish fourth in the Premier League, the same position they currently occupy, and qualify for the Champions League for the first time in their history.
 This season, the club are reaping the rewards of those efforts.

-In the opening phase of Europe's glamourous competition, Tottenham scored a whopping 18 goals - beating FC Twente, Werder Bremen and Inter Milan along the way - as they breezed through Group A and now face a last-16 clash against Champions League veterans AC Milan.
+In the opening phase of European football's flagship competition, Tottenham scored a whopping 18 goals - beating FC Twente, Werder Bremen and Inter Milan along the way - as they breezed through Group A and now face a last-16 clash against Champions League veterans AC Milan.

-Many expect the Serie A leaders to be the hurdle over which Spurs fall but Defoe is more optimistic.
-Not only does he expect Tottenham to beat the former European champions but the striker, whose indefatigable spirit has persuaded Redknapp to sign him for three different clubs, can even envision his side winning the whole tournament.
+Many expect the Serie A leaders to be the hurdle over which Spurs fall, but Defoe is more optimistic.
+Not only does he expect Tottenham to beat the former European champions, but the striker can even envision his side winning the whole tournament.